Services at MWCIL

 Independent Living Skills Training

 Our living skills training is personally tailored to achieve consumers' goals.
 A subset is listed below.
 Some skills relate to personal growth, others relate to learning more about how to handle and navigate services and responsibilities.
-A list of the goals that may require some Independent Living Skills training is below:- Social and Communication Skills
+A list of the goals that may require some Independent Living Skills training is below:

 - Community Living / Housing